 Although fat consumption was high, adult life expectancy in the Mediterranean was among the highest in the world.
 And the prevalence of hypertension, cardiovascular disease, obesity, certain types of cancer and Type 2 diabetes was significantly lower than in northern European countries and the USA.

-Since that initial observation decades ago, hundreds of additional peer-reviewed research publications have identified and documented an additional array of health benefits linked with to the traditional Mediterranean diet, including improved brain function, improved eye health, fewer symptoms of rheumatoid arthritis, poor fertility, Alzheimer’s disease, metabolic syndrome, and low LDL cholesterol.
+Since that initial observation decades ago, hundreds of additional peer-reviewed research publications have identified and documented an additional array of health benefits linked to the traditional Mediterranean diet, including improved brain function, improved eye health, fewer symptoms of rheumatoid arthritis, poor fertility, Alzheimer’s disease, metabolic syndrome, and low LDL cholesterol.

 The Mediterranean Diet is the most researched eating pattern in the world.
 Legitimacy at the US Federal level came in 2010, when the “Dietary Guidelines for Americans,” published only once every 5 years by the United States Department of Agriculture (USDA) and the Department of Health and Human Services (DHHS), identified the Mediterranean Diet as an ideal eating pattern for optimal health.